komodorio/helm-dashboard/FEATURES.md

 The squares represent k8s resources installed by the release.
 Hover over each square to view a tooltip with details.
 Yellow indicates "pending," green signifies a healthy state, and red indicates an unhealthy state.
 ![Releases1](images/screenshot_release1.png)

-This indicates the list of releases and the corresponding chart versions.
+It indicates the version of chart that corresponds to this release.
 ![Releases2](images/screenshot_release2.png)

 A revision is linked to a release to track the number of updates/changes that release encounters.